Grand Teton Music Festival: Programming

-Grand Teton Music Festival presents 100 events throughout the year, including lectures (“Inside the Music”), free family concerts, chamber music, classical crossover concerts, orchestral performances, open rehearsals, and pre-concert talks.
+Grand Teton Music Festival presents 150 events throughout the year, including free family concerts, chamber music, classical crossover concerts, orchestral performances, open rehearsals, pre-concert talks, and community engagement events.

-The Festival Orchestra is a resident ensemble, which varies in size throughout the summer from 70 to more than a 100, depending on repertoire, and is made up of musicians from top-tier orchestras across the country.
-Each summer, the music director leads four of the seven regular Festival Orchestra Concerts, and each concert features a soloist.
+The Festival Orchestra is a resident ensemble, which brings more than 200 musicians from top-tier orchestras across the country.
+Each summer, the music director leads six of the seven regular Festival Orchestra Concerts, and each concert features a soloist.
+Additionally, the summer season also features visiting guest artists and chamber music on weekdays.

-The GTMF Presents Series offers a range of artists, all classically influenced, who perform in venues throughout Jackson Hole.
-The performances show different facets of the classical music genre by featuring visiting orchestral soloists in recital as well as popular musicians who have blended diverse styles.

 The Met: Live in HD is a collaboration between the Grand Teton Music Festival and the Jackson non-profit organization, Center of Wonder.
 High definition broadcasts from the Metropolitan Opera are played at the Center for the Arts in Jackson throughout the fall and spring.

-Movies on the Mountain is a family-friendly series of films, presented free of charge at Walk Festival Hall.

-The Winter Festival, a four-day celebration, began in the winter of 2015–2016.
-The February festival features a variety of classical and crossover concerts, in-school performances by visiting artists, and lectures.
-The winter series takes place in venues throughout Jackson.

-Grand Teton Music Festival began presenting an Annual Fundraising Gala in 2015 to support the Festival and its year-round activities with music programs in local schools.
-The 2017 guest artist was cellist Yo-Yo Ma.
+Live from the Grand Teton Music Festival, is a radio broadcast series that airs on Wednesday nights at 8 PM on Wyoming Public Media and Sundays at 8 AM on KHOL 89.1 FM, featuring performances from Walk Festival Hall.
+Co-hosted by Music Director Sir Donald Runnicles and General Manager Jeff Counts.
+Available to listen on Thursdays on Apple Podcasts, YouTube, Soundcloud, Amazon Music, and the GTMF website.